 - Choose a straight section of the hand vein-- avoid the "intersection" or "V" where a vein branches into another vein.
 This juncture may contain a valve and could be damaged if punctured.

-- Only use the top of a hand or thumb-side of the wrist for puncture.
-Avoid the fingers or the underside of the wrist.
-This will prevent the inadvertent puncture of hidden arteries, tendons or nerves in the area.
+- Only use the top of a hand for puncture.
+Veins on the palmar surface of the wrist, the fingers, and the lateral wrist above the thumb to the mid-forearm must not be used according to the 2017 CLSI standards.
+This will prevent the inadvertent puncture of hidden arteries, tendons, or nerves in the area.